arch-based/fetcher-cpp/README.md

 choice when you need system information quickly and simply.
 The only tool that lets you become an elitist of Arch Linux by showing you like CPP/C++.

 The old "fetcher" script is a lightweight Bash tool that displays system information very quickly but it quickly got rewritten in C++ because of its immense slowness :( it was 0.3 seconds away from our goal of 0.10 seconds of 0.13.
 Now with C++ it's 0.8! :)

+Using time scales we scaled that fast fetch is 0.14 in user and 0.8 in system.
+While my tool is 0.04s in system and 0.08s in user.
+Though my tool is faster it is said that fastfetch is universal, while my tool is just for arch.
+You can choose between us!
+No worries, I am not forcing you to use my tool.

+As said, this tool is only used in arch-based systems or arch linux itself as the only repo that it supports for now is in the A.U.R format or in this github repo.

 # Installation

-This tool is mainly focused to arch-based distros and arch linux so don't be surprised if you see some missing values.

 Since this git repo isn't offering a binary for the cpp rewrite but the aur repo does you'll have to compile it yourself using the following:
 ```